 Many crews have found public carriers to provide a reliable form of transportation to the ranch.
 Here are some of the most common modes of transportation:

-- Chartered or private vehicle directly from your town to Philmont.
-Contact a local transportation company or travel agency to make arrangements.
+- Chartered or private vehicles directly from your town to Philmont Contact a local transportation company or travel agency to make arrangements.

-For crews travelling by air or train, it will be necessary to use another mode of transportation to arrive in Cimarron or Raton; a list of travel companies serving Philmont is provided for your convenience.
+For crews traveling by air or train, it will be necessary to use another method of transportation to arrive in Cimarron or Raton; a list of travel companies serving Philmont is provided for your convenience.

-- Use the buddy system; no one person ever leaves the group alone.
+- Use the buddy system; no one person ever leave the group alone.

 - Telephone ahead to your next day’s stopping place.
 It is inconsiderate to drop in or cancel without adequate notification.